doomsider/shadow/README.md

 Install Manual:

 Shadow is in testing mode only at the moment.
-The current target test system is Ubuntu 14.04.
+The current target test system is Ubuntu 14.04 and Mysql 5.5.
 If you want to test shadow on other operating systems or configurations I cannot offer support during testing.

 Step1 - Get Shadow's files and directories from Github then copy shadow files/dirs to the parent directory of Starmade if it exists.
 If it doesn't exist put them in the same directory you plan to install StarMade to.